 Search Pre Foreclosures Off-Market with Reonomy

-You can use Reonomy to search any U.S. market and find properties and owners before they reach foreclosure.
+By aggregating data and insights on 50 million off-market properties across the nation, Reonomy makes it easy to search any U.S. market and find bank owned property owners before they reach foreclosure.

-Search for land, multi family, and a bevy of commercial asset classes and sub-classes in your refined location of focus.
+How?
+First, you can search for land, multi family, and a bevy of other commercial asset classes and sub-classes in your refined location of focus.

 From there, you can use the platform to filter and only see properties that are currently in pre foreclosure.
 Search by pre foreclosure category or by its auction date (or both, if preferred).